Why You Need to Add Squats to Your Exercise Routine

 In Olympic weightlifting, both the snatch and the clean-and-jerk rely upon leg strength, as does the most challenging and exciting lift in the world: the deadlift.
 This exercise consists of a lifter grabbing a barbell off the floor and standing straight up, with the bar at his hips.
 The deadlift is a pure test of strength, perhaps the most absolute, and is also dependent on the power of the legs.

-Still not convinced that leg strength is important?
+Still not convinced that leg strength is vital?
 Consider another exercise that legs aren’t usually associated with: the bench press.
 That’s right, the bench press.
 Paralympic powerlifters can lift a ton of weight, and put up impressive numbers.
 But their bench press lags compared to Olympic lifters because they can’t generate any force through their legs.
 Also, the legs are one of the first body parts that begin to commit treason as we age.
 Notice how many old people walk.
 Unsteady, hesitant, and stiff, with no “spring-in-their-step.”
 Enough said.

 Now let’s have a brief anatomy lesson on the muscles that benefit from squatting.
 The bend at the hip calls upon the gluteus maximus (the main buttock muscle) as well as the gluteus minimus, the gluteus medius, and several other smaller muscles: the tensor fasciae latae and the piriformis.
 The hip girdle and the small spinal muscles also are called to action, and deep squatting pressures the internal organs, strengthening the transverse and abdominal muscles as a bonus.